-Get the help you need from the ALTCS Experts at Senior Planning
+Get the help and experience you need for ALTCS at Senior Planning

 How does an annuity work?

 Let’s say a couple has $50,000 in savings, which puts them far above the ALTCS limit of $2,000 in assets.
 They don’t want to spend down until they reach $2,000 or less and would rather use the money to benefit the community spouse.
 The first step is to move the total savings into the community spouse’s name.
 This is not considered a gift because the spouse applying for ALTCS is allowed to transfer assets to their spouse.
 Next, the community spouse must buy the single-premium immediate annuity (SPIA) mentioned above, and this is where Senior Planning comes in.
 We work with commercial insurance companies to provide SPIA annuities to our clients.
 The annuity will be in the name of the community spouse and since it is an immediate annuity, monthly payments will begin right away.

 How come annuities don’t interfere with ALTCS rules?